Understanding Depression and Its Many Causes

 Depression doesn’t always have a obvious cause and can strike suddenly.
 It is often related to stress and if you are stressed for a long period you are particularly prone to becoming depressed.
 It has been revealed through research that depression could also be caused by genetic factors, as a side affect or result of a medical problem or a traumatic life event.

 Your depression may start with a feeling of being under the weather.
 However you can still prevent full depression from affecting you.

-When depression begins and you feel low, your self esteem falls and you lose your motivation.
+When depression begins and you feel bad, your self esteem falls and you may lose your motivation.
 Procrastination sets in and you feel worse.
 This is the start of a spiral downwards, and a clear signal that you need to take action.
 Depression can often become worse when combined with other conditions such as anxiety, drug abuse, stroke, cardiovascular disease, diabetes and so on – if you have previously suffered from any of these conditions you must seek professional help.
 Below are some of the most common symptoms of depression: